JsWorld

 - The complete list of locales for which JsWorld has ready definitions.

-- The detailed NumericFormatter manual and API docs.
+- The NumericFormatter manual and API docs.

-- The detailed MonetaryFormatter manual and API docs.
+- The MonetaryFormatter manual and API docs.

-- The detailed DateTimeFormatter manual and API docs.
+- The DateTimeFormatter manual and API docs.

-- The detailed parsing manual.
+- The parsing manual.